-Dental implants permanently replace missing teeth.
-Held in place with a tiny titanium rod implanted into the patient’s jaw bone, the implant serves as the root of the artificial tooth.
+Dental implants are a permanent solution for replacing missing teeth.
+They consist of a small titanium rod that is implanted into the jaw bone, serving as the root of the artificial tooth.

 Natural Look and Feel

-Instead, any feelings you experience related to your dental implant will come from the soft tissue around the implant.
-After your implant has healed and you've gotten used to it, you most likely will notice very little difference between your implant and your natural teeth.
+Once your implant has healed and you've adjusted to it, you'll likely notice a minimal distinction between your implant and your natural teeth.

 Easy to Care For

-In addition to the items above, you must have enough density in your jawbone for dental implant treatment to be a success.
-If you don’t, you may still be a candidate for the procedure but would require a bone graft to transplant bone to your jaw to support the implant.
-This would make the process longer and more invasive.
+In addition to the aforementioned requirements, your jawbone must be sufficiently dense for dental implant treatment to be successful.
+If not, you might still be a candidate for the procedure, but a bone graft would be necessary to add bone to your jaw so that it can support the implant.
+This would lengthen the procedure and make it more intrusive.

 How do I know whether dental implants or other options are right for me?

 When it comes to replacing missing teeth, options such as dental implants, bridges, and other restorations all offer advantages.

 However, the most suitable choice for you depends on factors such as your oral health, budget, and more.